 According to the financial ordinances section 4.44.050 (K) of the City of Springfield, as part of its capital planning policies, shall, "maintain net tax-financed capital improvement expenditures (pay-as-you-go) at a level of one and one-half percent of local source revenue."
-In recent years, that has worked out to about \$3.5M set aside in the City's operating budget for pay-go capital expenses.
+In recent years, that has worked out to about \$4.5M set aside in the City's operating budget for pay-go capital expenses.

 Because this funding comes from the operating budget, pay-go capital projects are typically lower in value than projects funded by borrowing.
 This allows the City to conduct smaller, routine projects for which it would be less-than-optimal to issue debt.
-Also, for pay-go projects, the taxpayers' cost is lower than bonding because no interest is involved.
+Pay-go is also more cost effective than borrowing, because the City does not pay interest or other borrowing expenses to use this funding source.